-Rent assistance in Contra Costa County.
+Rent assistance in Contra Costa.

 The Contra Costa County California region has a few organizations that are committed to helping the low income and working poor pay their rent.
 Programs offer eviction prevention, direct financial assistance for past due rental expenses, and low income housing.